PMHS Recertification FAQs

 1. Explore applicable PNCB Pediatric Updates

-2. We also offer a curated list of all PNCB CE related to PMHS here.
+2. Review a curated list of all PNCB CE related to PMHS here.

 3. Other CE sources for consideration are listed here, some with pediatric psychopharmacology.

-A current, active, unencumbered advanced practice RN (APRN) license is required to maintain PMHS certification.
-An RN license is not required.
+No, a current, active, unencumbered advanced practice RN (APRN) license is required.

 Can I recertify if I no longer hold a certification required for PMHS eligibility?